The major historic monuments in FranceThis

 ensure their feudal power and demonstrate their strength.
 Though

-impressive mediaeval keeps can be found all over France, the northwest
+impressive medieval keeps can be found all over France, the northwest

 quarter is particularly rich.
 Among the most famous are the great